 Reynolds Recital Hall

-Reynolds Recital Hall is the main performance venue for the School of Music and home of the Sunday Night Multimedia Series, MSU’s concert series combining electronic music, multichannel audio and sound diffusion, video, animation, and live performance.
-The Sunday Night Multimedia Series features an international selection of multimedia works alongside compositions by MSU students.
-The series features a multi-speaker sound diffusion system made up of Yamaha DXR Series Speakers and a Behringer X32 digital console for live diffusion.
+Reynolds Recital Hall is the main performance venue for the School of Music and home of the Multimedia Series, MSU’s concert series combining electronic music, multichannel audio and sound diffusion, video, animation, and live performance.
+The Multimedia Series features an international selection of multimedia works alongside compositions by MSU students.
+The series features a multi-speaker sound diffusion system made up of Yamaha DXR Series Speakers and a Behringer X32 digital console.